|

 of this overwhelming opposition.
 This well-written work provides much food for thought for all Civil War buffs.

-choices before, during, and after the battle?
+What were Lee's choices before, during, and after the battle?
 What did he know that caused him to act as he did?
-Last Chance for Victory addresses
+Last Chance

 and clarity.
 Readers will never look at Robert E. Lee and Gettysburg the same way again.